pombredanne/https-github.com-z88dk-z88dk.wiki-/Benchmarks.md

 * Hitech-C CPM v3.09 can't compile the source code.
 * Hitech-C Z80 v7.50 produces incorrect results on all optimization levels.
 * SDCC's performance is hurt by a floating point package implemented in C.
-* Z88DK/SCCZ80_CLASSIC uses the genmath float library while the other Z88DK compiles use math48.
+* Z88DK/SCCZ80_CLASSIC uses the `genmath` float library while the other Z88DK compiles use `math48`.
 * Z88DK/SDCC uses a 48-bit float internally but this is converted to 32-bit at the compiler-library interface since sdcc only understands a 32-bit float type.
-* Z88DK/SCCZ80/MATH32 uses the 32-bit IEEE-754 floating point package.
+* Z88DK/SCCZ80_NEW/MATH32 uses the `math32` 32-bit IEEE-754 floating point package.
+* Z88DK/SCCZ80_NEW/MATH16 uses the `math16` 16-bit IEEE-754 floating point package.

 # Pi